 There were still challenges, but in the end, he had a wonderful Sofa Shakespeare for Kids project.
 AND his kids got to perform again!
-You can see all the details around his project here.
 You can see some screen shots of his kids’ performance below.

 His basic plan and what he sent to his kids:

 Week #1 Introducing Sofa Shakespeare.
 Due to not being in school we are not able to rehearse and perform.
 So, here is what we are going to do instead.

 1. Read through your script for Midsummer Nights’ Dream.

 2. Pick 3 scenes you would like to perform and fill out the Google Form

 3. On Monday of next week I will assign your scene and you can begin performing!

 Once you have your assigned scene, begin brainstorming how you want to perform it.